forium-co/forium-obsidian/All things Design/Philosophy.md

   - philosophy
   - idea
 ---
 - Forium is fast.
-But more than that, Forium's design is flawless.
+But more than that, Forium's design should be simple and very intuitive.
+- Users should be able to feel the easiness to comment and interact.
 - Forium should give the users to customize their website to their liking.
+Extreme customizability is one of the core features of Forium

+## Easiness

 The following should be easily changeable:
 - Color of each heading